 Dr. Geoff Aguirre is Associate Professor of Neurology at the University of Pennsylvania.
 He is both a Neurologist and cognitive neuroscientists whose clinical and research work concerns the organization of the brain for mental operations, in particular the loss and recovery of visual ability.

 Stephen Morse, JD, PhD, Associate Director Dr. Stephen Morse is the Ferdinand Wakeman Hubbell Professor of Law and a Professor of Psychology and Law in Psychiatry at the University of Pennsylvania.
 He is a renowned expert in criminal and mental health law, whose work emphasizes individual responsibility in criminal and civil law.
 Professionally trained in both law and psychology at Harvard, Morse has written for law reviews, journals of psychology and psychiatry and edited collections, and he has contributed numerous op-ed articles.
 He is currently Co-Director of the MacArthur Foundation Project on Law and Neuroscience.

 Sara Strickland, Associate Director of Programs & Operations

-Sara Strickland came to the Center for Neuroscience and Society from the Free Library of Philadelphia, where she managed the One Book, One Philadelphia literacy program.
-Her career has been focused on building capacity for nonprofits through strategic partnerships around development, marketing, and public programming.
-At CNS, Sara works to further the center's mission through coordination of events and educational opportunities for scholars, faculty, and professionals in affiliated fields.
+Ms. Strickland came to the Center for Neuroscience and Society from the Free Library of Philadelphia, where she managed finances and programming strategy for public programming.
+Her career has been focused on building capacity for nonprofits through development and marketing strategy, and using data and new technologies to improve institutional efficacy.

 Anjan Chatterjee, MD, CME Course Director